buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 ``codebases``
     See :ref:`Configuring-Schedulers`.

-This class is only useful in conjunction with the :class:`Trigger` step.
+This class is only useful in conjunction with the :bb:step:`Trigger` step.
 Here is a fully-worked example::

     from buildbot.plugins import schedulers, util, steps